nmshd/documentation/_docs_integrate/11-connector-configuration.md

 -   **targets** `default: {}`

-    Here you can predefine targets so you can reuse them for different webhooks.
+    Here you can predefine targets so you can reuse them for multiple webhooks.

+    A target consists of a URL as well as optional arbitrary headers, which the Connector should send as part of the request.
+Optionally, your URL can contain the placeholder {% raw %}`{{trigger}}`{% endraw %}, which at runtime will be replaced with the event name that triggered the webhook (e.g. transport.messageReceived).
+This way, you can reuse the same target for multiple webhooks and still have different URLs for different events.
+See the code below for an example.

     <br>